emad-elsaid/emad-elsaid.github.io/Golang Memoization.md

 # Double execution

-* If two Go routines called `Page` for the same parameter
+* If two Go routines called `NewPage` with the same parameter
 * In the time between the function getting the key value from the map and setting it
 * And you don't have  a lock or unlock before you finish calculating the new value
 * Both calls will calculate the value concurrently instead of only one